Not yet available. We’re building this with design partners — talk to us about the partner program.

 ESG-related disclosures, collected and organized

-Request ESG-related disclosures against a consistent checklist and keep them organized for review.
-These are documents you collect — DPAFlow does not score, rate, or verify ESG performance, and it issues no compliance verdict.
+The plan: request ESG-related disclosures against a consistent checklist and keep them organized for review.
+These would be documents you collect — DPAFlow will not score, rate, or verify ESG performance, and it will issue no compliance verdict.

 - Request and collect ESG-related disclosures from each supplier